Slideshow: Best of Spain, Day by Day

 • Day 4: Madrid and the Royal Palace

 This morning we'll meet our local guide for a tour through the sumptuously decorated Royal Palace.
 With 2,000 rooms, acres of luxurious tapestries, and a king's ransom of chandeliers, this is truly one of the great palaces of Europe.
 Our walking tour will continue through Madrid's bustling Puerta del Sol to its elegant Plaza Mayor.
-Your afternoon and evening are free to visit the Reina Sofía, stroll through the majestic Retiro Gardens (Madrid's most popular park), and maybe even catch a performance of zarzuela, Spain's delightfully light opera.
+Your afternoon and evening are free to explore Madrid's wealth of museums, stroll through the majestic Retiro Gardens (Madrid's most popular park), and maybe even catch a performance of zarzuela, Spain's delightfully light opera.

 • Sevilla, Spain